Lochwinnoch: Places of interest

 Weather vane with plough design on Saint John's Kirk.

-The loch plays host to a variety of watersports, being part of the Clyde Muirshiel Regional Park and an RSPB bird sanctuary is nearby.
-There are three public houses in Lochwinnoch; the Corner Bar, the Brown Bull and the Three Churches Inn (previously the Garthland Arms).
+The loch plays host to a variety of watersports, being part of the Clyde Muirshiel Regional Park and an RSPB nature reserve is located nearby.
+There are three public houses in Lochwinnoch: the Corner Bar, the Brown Bull and the Three Churches Inn (previously the Garthland Arms).
 There is also a cafe, the Junction Bistro located at the cross, and a restaurant at the Golf Course which is open to non-members.
 Lochwinnoch Golf Club (eighteen holes) is on Burnfoot Rd.

-There are three places of worship in the village.
-Lochwinnoch Parish Church (Church of Scotland) is located on Church Street and meets on Sunday at 11:00, as does the Calder United Free Church, also on Church Street.
-Lochwinnoch Angels Of Light Spiritualist Church is located in the community park "Annex" on Lochlip Road.
+There are three places of worship in the village: Lochwinnoch Parish Church (Church of Scotland) is located on Church Street and meets on Sundays at 11:00, as does the Calder United Free Church, also on Church Street, and Lochwinnoch Angels of Light Spiritualist Church is located in the community park "Annex" on Lochlip Road.